sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/lie/affine.rst

              |
      O---O---O---O---O
      1   3   4   5   6
      E6~

-From the Dynkin diagram, we can read off generators and relations for the affine Weyl group, which is a Coxeter group with generators `s_i` of order 2, that commute if `i` and `j` are not adjacent in the Dynkin diagram, and othrwise are subject to a braid relation.
+From the Dynkin diagram, we can read off generators and relations for the affine Weyl group, which is a Coxeter group with generators `s_i` of order 2, that commute if `i` and `j` are not adjacent in the Dynkin diagram, and otherwise are subject to a braid relation.
 We can infer some Levi subalgebras of `\mathfrak{g}`, obtained by omitting one node from the Dynkin diagram; particularly omitting the "affine node" `0` gives `E_6`, that is `\mathfrak{g}^\circ`.